Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

 Protein Families

 Clicking on the accession string link will load a Protein View report.
 For each of the proteins, beside the protein score and mass, there are counts of the number of matches and the number of distinct sequences.
 In each column, the first number is the total count while the number in parentheses is the count for matches above the significance threshold.
-If you filtered the report to include only matches above the threshold, as suggested, the two numbers will always be the same.
+If Display non-sig. matches is deactivated, which is the default, the two numbers will always be the same.

 The peptide match table contains the following columns: